 Any mum that goes shopping loves coupons and wants more bang for her buck.
 At the same time, any good marketer knows that understanding mums is key to any successful marketing strategy that targets this demographic.

 When parents go shopping they usually look for deals on kids’ furniture, groceries, kids’ shoes and clothes, and things for the garden and house.
 Parents with young kids are generally loyal to certain brands.
-However, it’s important to note that they don’t always base their purchasing decisions on their favourite brands.
-According to a consumer study by Valassis, a leading intelligent media delivery company, coupons and in-store deals hold a lot of sway over what mums buy at the end.
+However, it’s important to note that they don’t always base their purchasing decisions on their favourite brands due to their kids needs coming first.
+Nevertheless, it is important for parents to treat themselves every so often by purchasing an item they really want.
+There are discounts from a vast amount of brands available online, for example, if you are a parent who loves looking after their skin, then you could consider looking into The Ordinary coupons to make their skincare purchase as inexpensive as possible.
+According to a consumer study by Valassis, a leading intelligent media delivery company, coupons and in-store deals hold a lot of sway over what mums buy in the end.
 The UK-based study reveals that eight out of every ten parents make their buying decisions based on what’s on offer.
+This reveals that moms are influenced by coupon codes and vouchers.

 Mum’s get influenced by vouchers